-During the 2021-2022 fall testing cycle, nearly 300 Houston-area students prepared for their ISEE and SSAT private school admissions tests with General Academic.
-While every child’s situation is unique and we’re unable to guarantee specific results, we are nonetheless delighted to see such excellent outcomes from this year’s cohort.
-In particular our students taking the ISEE Upper Level for applying to 9th grade did exceptionally well.
-On average, our ISEE Upper Level students boosted their composite ISEE scores by 1.4 stanines or nearly 20 percentile ranks.
+During the 2024-2025 fall testing cycle, just over 300 Houston-area students prepared for their ISEE and SSAT private school admissions tests with General Academic.
+While every child’s situation is unique and results cannot be guaranteed, we are delighted to see such excellent outcomes from this year’s cohort.
+In particular, our students taking the ISEE Lower Level for applying to 6th grade and the ISEE Upper Level for applying to 9th grade did exceptionally well.
+On average, our students boosted their composite ISEE scores by 2.0 stanines or just over 30 percentile rankings.

 What is the ISEE test?

-The ISEE Upper Level is a peer-normed, standardized entrance exam required by most Houston-area private schools for admission.
-Most students take the test twice in both fall and winter prior to submitting their applications in January.
+The ISEE is a peer-normed, standardized entrance exam required by most Houston-area private schools for admission.
+We recommend that students take the test twice (once in the fall testing period and again in winter) before submitting their ISEE results in January.
 The test contains 4 scored sections and 1 non-scored essay:

 1. Verbal Reasoning (VR) – 40 questions and 20 minutes